atpham88/TES/README.md

 The TES model can be run for a single building of choice or all 400 representative buildings in any of the 16 major US cities included in the study.

-# Available city options to run up to date:
+# Available city options to run up to date
 Detroit

 LA

 NYC

 Orlando

 Minneapolis

 Atlanta

 Seattle

 Phoenix

-# Cities to add:
+# Cities to add
 Boston

 Denver

 Chicago

 Boise

 Omaha

 Philly

 Dallas

 Salt Lake City

 # Running Model